All Products

 3. On the Functions page, click the function that you want to modify.

-4. On the Function Details page, click the Auto Scaling tab and click Create Rule.
+4. On the Function Details page, click the Auto Scaling tab and then click Create Rule.

-5. On the page that appears, configure the following parameters and click Create.
+5. On the Create Auto Scaling Rule page, configure the relevant parameters and click Create.

-Set the Minimum Number of Instances parameter to 0 and the Maximum Number of Instances parameter to a value that best suits your business requirements.
-If you leave the Maximum Number of Instances parameter unset, the maximum allowed will be based on the limits applicable to your Alibaba Cloud account and the current region.
+Set Minimum Number of Instances to 0 and Maximum Number of Instances to the maximum number of on-demand instances.
+If you do not configure Maximum Number of Instances, the limit defaults to the maximum instance limit for your account in the current region.

 Note

-The Idle Mode, Scheduled Setting Modification, and Metric-based Setting Modification parameters take effect for provisioned instances.
+Idle Mode, Scheduled Setting Modification, and Metric-based Setting Modification take effect only in provisioned mode.

 Parameter